planetretro/plus3wifi/readme.md

 This repository contains the software for the +3WiFi card.

+uGophy is a 42 column port of uGophy from https://github.com/nihirash/zx-net-tools

 The following tools are required to build the release / debug disks:

 https://github.com/cpcsdk/idsk